SSAGESLabs/PySAGES/examples/hoomd-blue/Butane_ANN.md

 <!-- #region id="LknkRvo1o4av" -->
 The next step is to define the collective variable (CV).
 In this case, we choose the central dihedral angle.

-We also define a grid to bin our CV space, and a topology for our neural network which will model the free energy.
+We also define a grid to bin our CV space, the topology (tuple indicating the number of nodes of each hidden layer) for our neural network which will model the free energy, and pass the value of $kT$ for our system specified above.

-And pass the value of $kT$ for our system, as specified above.
+The appropriate number of bins depends on the complexity of the free energy landscape, a good rule of thumb is to choose between 20 to 100 bins along each CV dimension (using higher values for more rugged free energy surfaces), but it can be systematically found trying different values for short runs of any given system.
 <!-- #endregion -->

 ```python id="B1Z8FWz0o7u_"